-How can you make a complete stranger your customer in 2017?
+How can you turn a complete stranger into a customer?
 When someone’s driving around looking for a food joint, or sitting at home wanting to have their carpets cleaned, the one thing they do is run a search on the internet.
 And just like the early bird that gets the worm, the business on the top of the SERPs (Search Engine Results Page) will most likely get the new customer.

 What is local SEO?

-If you’re a business owner who’s not heard of this term before, local SEO is all that one needs to do to make sure that their business shows up as the top result for local searches, i.e. search queries like ‘bars near me’, or ‘carpenters in Salton City, CA’, etc. If you’re still unsure about what local SEO is, you can read this answer on Quora to get more of a clear picture of what it means.
-This article has been written to help any business owner conduct a local SEO audit for their own business.
+If you’re a business owner who’s not heard of this term before, local SEO is all that one needs to do to make sure that their business shows up as the top result for local searches (i.e. “bars near me.” or “carpenters in Salton City, CA”)

-So, shall we get started with our 30-minute local SEO audit?
+Now, shall we get started with our 30-minute audit on how to improve local SEO?

 The content in the title tag, meta description, and other meta tags play a major role in how your website ranks on search engines.
 Make sure that you add the keywords you want to rank for in your site’s meta description.

 To do this:

 - Make a list of up to seven keywords that you want to rank for.
 For example, if you own a carpet cleaning business in Dallas, your keyword list could comprise of carpet cleaning, floor care, upholstery, Dallas, Texas, and other such keywords.
 Make sure that you have a neat, easy-to-read title and description.

 - Having your business city/state in your title tag will help you rank higher when someone searches for a query that contains your locality in it.
 Having a description that contains search terms that customers could otherwise use will help as well.